The 13-week cash flow forecast for service firms: A step-by-step guide to knowing your runway

 Three revenue patterns amplify the problem:

-Investopedia indicates a good days sales outstanding (DSO) for the sector at approximately 45 days.
+Investopedia indicates that a good day's sales outstanding (DSO) for the sector is under 45 days.
 At a $2M firm, that translates to roughly $247,000 tied up in receivables at any given time: revenue earned, invoiced, and awaiting clearance as usable cash.
 Review your accounts receivable aging report monthly, and this timing gap becomes visible immediately.

 The firm is always operating on last period's cash while this period's revenue is still in transit.
 That is not a bad month.
-It is the structural baseline.
+It is how the business actually works.
 The payroll trap closes the picture: payroll runs every two weeks regardless of when AR clears.
 The most common cash crunch in a service firm is not a revenue problem.
 It is a timing mismatch, and that mismatch is precisely what a 13-week cash flow forecast is designed to surface, weeks before it reaches the bank account.

 Why most service firm cash flow forecasts fail within 30 days